ArlingtonMA/arlingtonma.info/docs/_pages/data.md

 ---
-permalink: /data/
+permalink: /data
-title: Open Data Catalog
+title: Our Plans For Open Data In Arlington
 classes: wide
 ---